wildonion/gem/devops/conf/README.md

 ## NOTE

-> Remember to enable `ufw` and allow all in/out going requests through the ayoub port using `sudo ufw allow 7439`, `sudo ufw allow 80` and `sudo ufw 443` commands.
+> Remember to enable `ufw` and allow all in/out going requests through the conse port using `sudo ufw allow 7439`, `sudo ufw allow 80` and `sudo ufw 443` commands.

 > Don't use *.conf to configure the nginx for the backend code since in backend the we've used `middlewares::cors::allow` method to handle the CORS issue.